Indo Greek Kingdom [2nd cent BCE-1st cent CE]

 Introduction: Indo Greek Kingdom

-The Indo-Greek Kingdom flourished from around the 2nd century BCE to the 1st century CE and encompassed parts of present-day Afghanistan and Pakistan, as well as regions in northwestern India.
+The Indo Greek Kingdom flourished from around the 2nd century BCE to the 1st century CE and covered parts of present-day Afghanistan and Pakistan, as well as regions in northwestern India.

 One of the most enduring legacies of the Indo-Greek Kingdom is the spread of Hellenistic influences in Indian art, particularly in Gandhara and Mathura.